WHEN CALLS THE HEART: Home for Christmas Will Remind You Of The Value Of Being Together As A Family

 WHEN CALLS THE HEART: Home for Christmas effectively sets the stage for Season Seven of the beloved Hallmark Channel series.
 Fan favorite actors deliver solid performances, and the music is whimsical and fits the onscreen action.

 “Home For Christmas” has a very strong Christian, biblical, moral worldview that stresses helping others, generosity and joy.
 The episode also showcases children singing “O Come Let Us Adore Him” inside a church.
 For all these noteworthy elements, MOVIEGUIDE® finds this WHEN CALLS THE HEART episode very worthwhile for families.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!